Diaf-Abderrahmane/Diaf-Abderrahmane/README.md

-hi, i'm Abderrahmane DIAF, a passionate application developer and data engineering enthusiast from Algeria.
+hi, i'm Abderrahmane DIAF, a passionate application developer and data engineering enthusiast, currently in my last year of masters at Polytechnique Lyon in France.
 My passion for software & technology lies with dreaming up ideas and making them come true with elegant interfaces.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.